aihamh/rag-chat-microservice/DEMO_PRESENTATION.md

 ### **Demo 8: Rate Limiting**

-**What to say:** *"The API includes rate limiting to prevent abuse.
+ *"The API includes rate limiting to prevent abuse.
 Let me show you what happens when we exceed the limit."*

 **Test rate limiting (run in a loop):**
 ```bash